-Afternoon: After you have your room assignment, come to the Road Scholar table in the conference room to register with the program staff and get your welcome packet containing your name tag, up-to-date schedule that reflects any last-minute changes, other important information, and to learn when and where the Orientation session will take place.
-If you arrive late, please ask for your packet when you check-in.
+Afternoon: After you have your room assignment, come to the Road Scholar table in the conference room to register with the program staff and get your welcome packet and up-to-date schedule that reflects any last-minute changes.
+If you arrive late, please ask for your packet when you check-in at motel registration desk.
 A get acquainted reception will be held from 5:00 to 6:00 in the hotel conference room.

 Dinner: In a neighborhood restaurant about 1 block from the hotel, enjoy a 3-course dinner buffet including a salad, choice of entrée, and dessert of the day, plus coffee, tea or water.

 Evening: Orientation: In the hotel conference room at 7:30 PM, the Group Leader will greet everyone.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 Program activities, schedules, personnel and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible. thanks for your understanding.
 Periods offered as free time offer opportunities to make the program more meaningful and memorable while going out to explore on your own, engaging in available activities independently, making new friends among fellow Road Scholars, or simply relaxing.
 The Group Leader will always be happy to offer suggestions.